jackiehjm/stx-docs/doc/source/updates/kubernetes/software-upgrades.rst

 -   there must be no management-affecting alarms present on the system

+-   ensure any certificates managed by cert manager will not be renewed during the upgrade process

 -   the new software load must be imported, and

 -   a valid license file for the new software release must be installed